ramokz/phantom-camera-docs/docs/follow-modes/parts/damping-value.md

 <template v-slot:propertyDescription>

 Defines the damping amount.
-The ideal range should be somewhere between 0-1.
+The ideal range should be somewhere between 0-1, likely somewhere around 0.1-0.25.

-The damping amount is specified in the individual axis - X and Y for 2D and X, Y and Z for 3D scenes.
+The damping amount is specified in the individual axis.
+X and Y for 2D and X, Y and Z for 3D scenes.
 To have the damping be consistent in all directions, simply supply the same value in all slots.

 **Lower value** = faster / sharper camera movement.<br>
 **Higher value** = slower / heavier camera movement.